sharknezz/CS110A_resume_project/README.md

 Your résumé is live on the web!

 ## 6. Submit your resume project
-Invite your professor to your GitHub repository via his GitHub user name, iswCS110cCCSF or email iwalimuni@ccsf.edu Collect all the screenshots and zip them into a file with your name Email the link to your resume (GitHub page not the GitHub project) and also submit it via a submission comment in Canvas
+-Invite your professor to your GitHub repository via his GitHub user name, iswCS110cCCSF or email iwalimuni@ccsf.edu -Collect all the screenshots and zip them into a file with your name -Submit this zip file in Canvas
+-Email the link to your resume (GitHub page not the GitHub project) and also submit it via a submission comment in Canvas

 ## Tips
 You can rename the file you want to use as index.html — that’s what GitHub Pages loads first.